AdolfssonFredrik/Avancerad_JAVA24_Fredrik_Adolfsson_Uppgift1/README.md

   - This method is responsible for displaying which cars are available to return and displaying them.
 It also deals with the selection of the car.

 - #### vehicleInfo()
-  - This method display the info for the vehicel.
+  - This method display the info for the vehicle.

 - #### start()
   - This method writes out the make of the car and then " starts".

 - #### rentCar(int daysRented)
-  - This method handels the renting of a given car.
+  - This method handles the renting of a given car.

 - #### returnCar()
-  - This method handels returning a car.
+  - This method handles returning a car.

 - #### calculatePrice()
   - This method calculates the price for the total amount of time the user wants to rent the car.

 - #### rent(Vehicle vehicle)
-  - This method handels the rent processes.
+  - This method handles the rent processes.
 For example displaying the calculated price and asking for confirmation if the user wants to rent the car.

 ### Classes